arytontediarjo/mpower-gait-analysis/README.md

 jupyter lab
 ```

-After running the jupyter commands, click the link to run jupyter notebook server in your browser of choice.
+To access and edit the analysis in jupyter notebook, user can type in jupyter lab/notebook as a shell command.
+Afterwards, a link will appear in which user will click the link to run jupyter notebook server in browser of choice.

 **Notes in running jupyter server in EC2 instance:**

 To run jupyter server in EC2 instance, an SSH tunnelling from your local computer to the ec2 is required.
-Thus, running this command will give you access jupyter server instantiated in the instance and use it in your local browser.
+Thus, running the command below in local bash terminal will give user tunnel access to the jupyter notebook ran in an ec2 instance, using browser of choice as its interface.

 ```
 ssh -NfL 8888:localhost:8888 ec2
 ```